A Darboux classification of homogeneous Pfaffian forms on graded manifolds: Abstract

 \section{Abstract}

 We study the local classification problem for differential Pfaffian forms on a supermanifold $M$ that are homogeneous with respect to a given homogeneity structure on $M$.
-The best known homogeneity structures are those associated with linearity on a vector bundle.
-The aim is to show that, for a homogeneous form of given degree, there are `Darboux coordinates' which are homogeneous.
-As a consequence, we obtain Darboux-type normal pictures for homogeneous forms, recovering the classical Darboux theorems, as well as their contact and presymplectic counterparts as special cases.
+The most familiar examples of homogeneity structures are those associated with vector bundle structures.
+Our aim is to show that, for a homogeneous form of fixed degree, there exist homogeneous Darboux coordinates.
+As a consequence, we obtain Darboux-type normal forms for homogeneous Pfaffian forms, recovering as special cases the classical Darboux theorem together with its contact and presymplectic counterparts.

-To obtain an analog of Darboux's classification in the supergeometric context, we define a class of a differential form $\za$ by the rank of the characteristic distribution $\chi(\za)=\ker(\za)\cap\ker(\xd\za)$.
-We show that, under suitable regularity and constant-rank assumptions, this distribution completely controls the local equivalence problem for homogeneous Pfaffian forms.
-Our results hold as well for ordinary (purely even) manifolds.
+To formulate an analogue of Darboux classification in the supergeometric setting, we associate to a differential form $\za$ the characteristic distribution $\chi(\za)=\ker(\za)\cap\ker(\xd\za)$, and define the class of $\za$ as the rank of $\chi(\za)$.
+We prove that, under suitable regularity and constant-rank assumptions, this distribution completely determines the local equivalence problem for homogeneous Pfaffian forms.
+Our results apply equally well to ordinary (purely even) manifolds.

 {\bf Keywords:} Pfaffian form; Darboux coordinates; Darboux theorem; supermanifold; homogeneity; distribution.